-Costs for preparing a home to sell
+Costs of preparing a home to sell

 Home improvements and repair issues are the main reasons why pending home sales fall through prior to closing.